 The biggest issue, however, is probably around trust – and that’s something that requires a real mind-shift on the part of managers.
 Those who are rooted in the traditional ways of working find it hard to get away from the idea that if staff are left to their own devices, they will fritter the day away on Facebook or in front of the telly.

 Speaking as a home-based worker myself, I would suggest the opposite is probably true.
 Trust people to get on with – and they will repay you with commitment, loyalty and a job well done.

-Is your business planning to experiment with flexible working over the Olympics?
+Is your business planning to experiment with flexible working over the London Olympics?
 Tell us about any contingency plans you have put in place.